gera-k/VSC-Nordic-example/README.md

 Open the main.c and verify that IntelliSense has found all header files.
 Go though the file and verify that you acn access definitios etc. Note that there are two IntelliSense configurations, one per each hw variant.

-There are four tasks configured in each hw-specific folder:
+There are five tasks configured in each hw-specific folder:
  - build
  - clean
  - flash
  - flash_softdevice
+ - sdk-config

- Connect your dev board, run tasks and monitor the console widdow to ensure they work.
+ Connect your dev board, run tasks and monitor the console window to ensure they work.

  There is separate debugger configuration per each hw variant.
 To start the debugger, first ensure that your board flashed ok and the blinky app works.
 Switch to VcCode Debugger window, select correct configuration and start debugger.
 The debugger should connect to the board,